 3) Leverage is critical for currency trading to make it worthwhile for traders.
 With currencies often moving by fractions of a percent each day, leverage makes these changes more substantial.
 The leverage levels can up to 10x different so this element needs to be considered.
 It’s also worth noting that higher leverage is not necessarily better.
 This is because higher leverage increases the risks of forex trading.

-4) Risk Management features can help forex brokers reduce the risks associated with leverage.
+4) Risk Management features can help forex brokers reduce the level of risk associated with leverage.
 Some management tools are in-built such as minimum balance protection which ensures a NZ trader doesn’t lose more than their deposit.
 Other features need to be enabled on individual trades such as guaranteed stops where a broker can determine the most they are willing to lose on a transaction.
 It should be noted that these features can increase the brokerage costs of the trader.

 5) Regulation: The NZ financial service providers register created by the Financial Services Market (FMA) show locally regulated fx brokers.
 There are many requirements of the New Zealand regulators so choosing these fx broker will reduce the risk of forex scans.
 The brokers listed on this page meet FMA requirements.

 AxiTrader offer MetaTrader 4 (MT4) created by MetaQuotes which globally is the most popular forex trading platform.
 Both a traders demo account and live account utilised MetaTrader 4 which has advanced functionality and an easy to use platform.

 Using MetaTrader 4 allows a forex trader to easily switch forex brokers as the leading brokers offer the forex platform.
 Using a forex brokers proprietary trading platform on the other hand builds-in loyalty due to the difficulty in switching platforms including the interface they use.